English rib stitch

 The English rib stitch is based on a key technique:

-👉 you don't just knit the stitch... but also the yarn from the previous row
+👉 you don't just knit... but also the yarn of the previous row

 Simplified basic pattern: